 By Margo Wickersham Winter

 If you’ve been around marketing long enough, you’ve see a lot of shifts in a lot of aspects of the field.
 And that’s appropriate.
 The goal of marketing remains the same: sell more product.
 Oh sure, we have a menagerie of monikers for marketing missions now.
-There’s branding, demand generation, search engine, content, mobile, inbound, experiential, cause and social media marketing – the list goes on.
+There’s branding, demand generation, customer retention, referral marketing, search engine, content, mobile, inbound, experiential, cause and social media marketing – the list goes on.

 But REALLY, these are all description of marketing tools.
 And as is the case with all things that progress, change is inevitable.
 Adapt or die.
 To succeed at selling more product or services, a company has to differentiate itself from the competition.
 That means that copying your competition’s marketing is a bad idea.